All the following saucy (and super easy) sides are linked to within recipe posts.

-1 large continental cucumber, peeled, de-seeded and grated
+1 small Lebanese cucumber, peeled, de-seeded and grated

 Mix yoghurt and cucumber together in a bowl.
 Stir through mint just before serving.